The Pitfalls of Not Paying Attention to Your Back Office

 When we think of customer experience strategy, we often only consider the interactions between a brand and its customers, such as touchpoints for information request or aftersales service.
 These customer-facing departments are commonly referred to as the front office and are the most visible functions of any company, using channels like phone or chat support.

 However, there is also a back office, and the difference between a slick front office and the back office can resemble a duck gliding through water.
 On the surface, everything appears smooth and serene.
 Yet, underwater, the duck’s feet are paddling like crazy to push itself forward.
+This is where back-office transformation comes in.

 The administration and support functions of a business, such as product onboarding, catalogue management, content moderation, finance and accounting, etc., usually comprise the back office.
 Companies have often tried to eliminate or automate their back office, only to realize that some functions require critical human judgement.
 Although complete elimination is difficult, it is possible to improve the efficiency of such back-office processes.